 “Engaging and energizing an audience is the number one priority for a speaker.
 Groups are diverse, and individuals may feel discouraged by the realities of their landscape even when their skill level is high.
 I enjoy putting them at ease while providing an encouraging and educational talk that gives everyone in the room something to think about – approaching difficult questions with humor, empathy, and experience.” –Marianne

 Please contact Marianne using the form below for availability and fees.

 Please allow up to two business days for response.

 Marianne Willburn, Bio

-Though in small gardens for most of her adult life, she now gardens intensively and exhaustively on ten acres and shares her expertise each week with readers online and in print.
+She now gardens intensively on ten acres in a rural corner of Northern Virginia and shares her expertise each week with readers online and in print.

 For more information:

 *Custom presentations are also available for your group.

 If you’re searching for plants that will add exciting accents to a hot and tired summer garden, last right up through the first hard freeze, and make you look like a horticultural rock star, look no further than tropicals.
 Using five memorable categories and a host of design tips from her new book, Marianne will focus on some spectacular examples that are easy to grow and much easier than you think to overwinter.
 Small garden?
 Tropical Accents for Inspiring Containers will share plants, tips and techniques specific to containers to get you ready for next season.